 Several Louisiana legislators are considering introducing a Vulnerable Road User (“VRU”) law in the 2020 legislative session.
 A VRU law is designed to deter drivers from crashing into “vulnerable” people on our streets.
 This category consists of pedestrians, bicyclists, motorcyclists, highway construction workers, and anyone else not enclosed in a metal cage while using a road, shoulder, or crosswalk.
 Of course, we’ve received feedback that some motorcycle groups (who would benefit from this law) don’t like calling themselves “vulnerable” because this may admit that, well… Nevertheless, I haven’t run into any bicycling groups unwilling to consider themselves vulnerable.
 It’s often the opposite and we’re the first to say that we’d like some additional space from overtaking vehicles.

 For the proposed VRU law to apply, an offending driver must both break a traffic law and seriously hurt or kill a vulnerable person.
 The proposed law will likely not require a minimum penalty, but a judge or prosecutor would have the option for: (i) suspending driving privileges; (ii) ordering community service; (iii) assessing a monetary fine; and/or (iv) ordering participation in a driving course related to bicycle crash prevention.
-Offending drivers would also have to appear at a court hearing.
+Under Louisiana bike laws, offending drivers would also have to appear at a court hearing.

 Who’s having this discussion about the VRU law?